 Blue Cheese: I know some people do not like blue cheese, so you don’t have to use it.
 I have made this with goat cheese and it’s delicious, but you can also sub in more of whatever cheese you like (pepper jack, cheddar, mozzarella, etc.) Any + all cheese will be delicious!

-Low fat cheese – I find that low fat cheese do not melt as well as regular cheeses, but they will work in this recipe if you like them.
-It may make the dip watery.
+Low fat cheese – I find that low fat cheese do not melt as well as regular cheese.
+It will work in this recipe if you like it.
+It likely will make the dip watery.

 WW Freestyle Note: The points that were calculated for this recipe used reduce fat blue cheese crumbles, low fat cheddar cheese + low fat cottage cheese.